Citi Simplicity® Card review

 Citi Simplicity® Card: Details and benefits

-If you have credit card debt to pay off, the Citi Simplicity Card is one of the best balance transfer credit cards available since it offers one of the longest zero percent APR periods on balance transfers available.
-You receive an 18-month zero percent intro APR on balance transfers made within the first four months of owning the card (14.74 percent to 24.74 percent variable APR after that).
-You’ll also receive 0% intro APR for 18 months on purchases from date of account opening (14.74 percent to 24.74 percent variable APR thereafter)
+If you have credit card debt to pay off, the Citi Simplicity Card is one of the best balance transfer credit cards available since it offers one of the longest zero percent intro APR periods on balance transfers available.
+You’ll receive a 21-month zero percent intro APR on balance transfers made within the first four months of owning the card and a shorter 0 percent intro APR for 12 months on purchases from the date of account opening (14.74 percent to 24.74 percent variable APR after that).

 There’s no rewards structure, but if getting one of the longest available intro APRs on the market provides you the necessary breathing room to pay off your debt, the sacrifice may be worth it.

 Is the Citi Simplicity Card worth it for you?

-The Citi Simplicity is a great option for those who need a longer introductory period for balance transfers, but the balance transfer fee may be enough to sway you in the direction of another card.
+The Citi Simplicity is a great option for those who need a longer introductory period for balance transfers, but the comparatively steep balance transfer fee may be enough to sway you in the direction of another card.
 It isn’t the biggest deal since the intro APR savings may outweigh the upfront cost of the balance transfer, but the 5 percent ($5 minimum) fee is on the higher end of the typical rate range (usually 3 percent to 5 percent)—which is disappointing since it was 3 percent before the Simplicity’s latest update.
-Indeed, you might be better off with a no-balance-transfer-fee card like the Chase Slate Edge℠ or the BankAmericard® credit card if your transfer fee would outweigh the interest on a smaller balance.
+Indeed, you might be better off with a card that offers an upfront statement credit bonus like the Chase Slate Edge℠ or the BankAmericard® credit card if your transfer fee would outweigh the interest on a smaller balance.

-If you’re forgetful or have a history of occasionally missing credit card payments, the Citi Simplicity’s lack of late fees or a penalty APR may make it a great option for you.
-You also have the option to choose your payment due date, which can be helpful for those who are more dependent on their paycheck schedule.
+If you’re forgetful or have a history of occasionally missing credit card payments, the Citi Simplicity’s lack of late fees or a penalty APR may make it a fitting option for you.
+You have the option to choose your payment due date as well, which can be helpful for those who are more dependent on their paycheck schedule.